Dependency injection and the IoC container

 * We call methods on PaymentService, but the actual

-* implementation is StripeProvider
+* implementation is StripeProvider.
+Our code doesn't

 */